A Satyanarayana Shastri

 A Satyanarayana Shastri (June 2, 1925 – January 14, 2004) was an Indian philosopher.
-After his BSc in 1943 from Central College and MSc from Dharwar, he worked in Vijaya College as a lecturer and later as a Professor for 18 years in the Department of Chemistry.
+After his BSc in 1943 from Central College and MSc from Dharwar, he worked at Vijaya College as a lecturer and later as a Professor for 18 years in the Department of Chemistry.

 He worked with Vivekananda Yoga Anusandhana Samsthana and became the Chief Adviser of the Deemed University Vivekananda Yoga Mahavidyapeetham of VYTASA.
-He was also the president of Advaita Samsodhana Pratisthana chaired by Sri Arun Kumar.
+He was also the president of Advaita Samsodhana Pratisthana, chaired by Sri Arun Kumar.

-He focused on Upanishads and Sadhana.
+He focused on the Upanishads and Sadhana.
 He was considered a sadhak par excellence.
 It was believed that he turned to spirituality initially to solve his own tensions and anxieties.
-His exposition of Yoga Vasistha had made him very popular among his students.
+His exposition of Yoga Vasistha made him very popular among his students.